-The Willis Research Network (WRN) is an award-winning collaboration, which harnesses over 50 partners in science, academia, think tanks, and the private sector to form innovative partnerships with the risk management and insurance industries; improving understanding of risk for the benefit of our clients and society.
-Every year the WRN hosts number of seminars, webinars, lunch and learn, conferences and so on.
+The WTW Research Network is an award-winning collaboration, which harnesses over 50 partners in science, academia, think tanks, and the private sector to form innovative partnerships with the risk management and insurance industries; improving understanding of risk for the benefit of our clients and society.
+Every year the WTW Research Network hosts a number of events, webinars, lunch and learn, conferences and so on.
 Please keep a look out on this page so you don't miss out on our world-class events.

 To hear more about our events please subscribe to our mailing list.